Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/did/revoking-document.md

 title: Revoking Documents
 sidebar_label: Revoking Documents Using Document Store or OCSP
 ---
-Depending on whether you have deoployed the Document Store or OCSP, use one of them to revoke documents.
+Depending on whether you have deployed the Document Store or OCSP, use one of them to revoke documents.

 ## Revoking using Document Store